lucianotonet/portal.montebelodosul.rs.gov.br/wp-content/plugins/cc-child-pages/readme.txt

 12. CC Child Pages widget options

 == Changelog ==

+= 1.32 =
+* Bug fix - widget was displaying sibling pages instead of child pages under certain circumstances

+= 1.31 =
+* Added `siblings` option to the widget
+* Added `show_current_page` option for use with the shortcode when `siblings` is set to `true`
+* Added `hide_wp_more` to remove the standard "Continue reading..." message from excerpts
+* Added `use_custom_excerpt`, `use_custom_title` and `use_custom_more` to the shortcode
+* Added more filters and actions to widget and shortcode to allow extension of plugin

+= 1.30 =
+* Bug fix - internationalization now works correctly (translations need work though - currently only French, which is known to be poor)
+* Added more filters to widget, list and shortcode to allow extension of plugin

+= 1.29 =
+* Bug fix - widget will now show on all pages/posts if "All Pages" or a specific parent page is selected
+* Bug fix - shortcode now closes query correctly (was causing issues with some themes)
+* The shortcode will now work with custom post types
+* You can now specify multiple parent page IDs (when using `list="true"`, only a single parent ID can be specified)

 = 1.28 =
 * Further improvements to integration when used with Video Thumbnails plugin